Sahil-Chaudhari/Portfolio/README.md

-# 💻 Vandan Hood - Portfolio Terminal
+# 💻 Sahil Chaudhari - Portfolio Terminal

 > A modern, interactive terminal-themed portfolio website built with React and Vite.